CAPLTER/knb-lter-cap.641/README.md

 "flying" is not clear nor particularly additive, those data are not included in the published data.

+### knb-lter-cap.641.7 _2022-01-27_

+This version reflects the first to be based on the new database migrated from MySQL::lter34birds to postgresql::core_birds.
+Data quality and structure were greatly improved as part of the migration, which translated into reduced and more efficient code at this publishing step.
+Except for the river reach component, the structure was organized to mirror the details (names, orgization, etc.) of the core birds data (knb-lter-cap.46).

+- unfortunately, even at this time, spring 2019 are still the most recently QC'd data
+- core_birds that had reflected both survey details and bird observations was split into separate bird_observations and bird_surveys data tables
+- additional_bird_observations was merged as a single field into bird_surveys
+* data limited to most recently QC'd set: 2019-05-03

 ### knb-lter-cap.641.6 _2020-09-29_

 This version is primarily a data refresh to correct an error identified by S.